Boswellia sacra

-Boswellia sacra (also frankincense and olibanum-tree) is a tree in the Burseraceae family, which is the primary tree in the genus Boswellia from which is frankincense (a resinous dried sap) is harvested.
-The olibanum tree is plant native to the Arabian Peninsula, specifically to the countries of Oman and Yemen, and to the Horn of Africa, specifically Somalia).
+Boswellia sacra, also known as Boswellia carteri and others, and commonly called the frankincense tree or the olibanum tree, is a tree in the genus Boswellia, in the Burseraceae family, from which frankincense, a resinous dried sap, is harvested.
+The olibanum tree is a plant native to the countries of Oman and Yemen, in the south of the Arabian Peninsula, and to Somalia and Ethiopia, in the Horn of Africa.
+In 2012, it was replanted in Israel in the Middle East, 1,500 years after dying out there.

 Description

-The Boswellia sacra species is a small deciduous tree that grows to a height of 2 to 8 m, with one or more trunks, and the bark has the texture of paper, and can be easily removed.
+The Boswellia sacra species is a small deciduous tree that grows to a height of 2 to 8 m, with one or more trunks.
+The bark has the texture of paper and can be easily removed.
 The tree has compound leaves and an odd number of leaflets that grow opposite to one another; the small, yellow-white flowers are gathered in axillary clusters composed of five petals, ten stamens, and a cup with five teeth; new leaves feature a downy covering.

 The fruit of the Boswellia sacra tree is a capsule approximately 1 cm long.
-On a steep slope, individual Boswellia sacra trees usually develop buttress roots that extends from the roots up into the base of the stem, which forms a cushion that adheres to the rock and ensures the stability of the tree.
+On a steep slope, individual Boswellia sacra trees usually develop buttress roots that extend from the roots up into the base of the stem, which forms a cushion that adheres to the rock and ensures the stability of the tree.

 Occurrence and habitat

 B. sacra tolerates the most critical situations and often grows on rocky slopes and ravines, up to an elevation of 1200 m, mostly in calcareous soil.
 Boswellia sacra is abundant in Oman in arid woodland, on the steep, precariously eroding slopes in the mountains of Dhofar, but it is most prevalent in Eastern and northern Somalia.

 In Somalia, frankincense is harvested in mainly Bari and in east of Sanaag regions: mountains lying at the east of Bosaso; and west to laasqorey; and calmadow mountain range, a westerly escarpment that runs parallel to the coast; also middle segment of the frankincense-growing escarpment; Karkaar mountains or eastern escarpment, which lies at the eastern fringe of the frankinscence escarpment.

 In Dhofar, Oman, frankincense species grow North of Salalah and were traded in the ancient coastal city of Sumhuram, now Khor Rori.

+The frankincense also historically occurred in the Judean desert but was extirpated from the region 1500 years ago.
+However, the tree was reintroduced to Ketura, Israel in December 2012.